 Gone are the days when you have to live by the rules of your cable TV provider in order to enjoy your favorite shows and movies on your television sets.
 Now you have a choice.
 We order food, cab rides online, so why not order our favorite entertainment?

-The rise of on-demand streaming all across the world has greatly affected the entertainment industry, with more and more people opting online subscription over cable TV.
-No doubt, Netflix is currently the king of online video streaming industry with more than 118 million paying subscribers worldwide.
+The rise of on-demand streaming all across the world has greatly affected the entertainment industry, with more and more people opting for online subscriptions over cable TV.
+No doubt, Netflix is currently the king of the online video streaming industry with more than 118 million paying subscribers worldwide.

 However, it’s not the only option out there.
-Now, whether it’s due to over pricing or boredom or simply for the sake of trying something new, Netflix users search for different alternatives that might suit their needs.
-Below, we have compiled a list of 16 best Netflix alternatives that you can try this year.
+Now, whether it’s due to overpricing or boredom or simply for the sake of trying something new, Netflix users search for different alternatives that might suit their needs.
+Below, we have compiled a list of the 16 best Netflix alternatives that you can try this year.

 Alexa Rank: 80,364

-First in the list is an ad-supported video-on-demand platform known as SnagFilms.
-For those who love rare documentaries and indie films (independent films) can really get along with the platform.
+First on the list is an ad-supported video-on-demand platform known as SnagFilms.
+Those who love rare documentaries and indie films (independent films) can really get along with the platform.
 At the moment, there are more than 5000 different titles that you can enjoy.
-It also features few popular documentaries produced by the National Geographic.
+It also features a few popular documentaries produced by National Geographic.